Boostcom/bl-api-v3/source/includes/00_introduction/0_introduction.md

-# General info
+# Introduction

-MPC API allows to manage Loyalty Club, its members and content.
+This documentation describes Boostcom's MPC APIs that allow to manage Loyalty Club, its members and content.

 ## Hosts